brandallk/mytunes/readme.md

 The app was built with NodeJS, ExpressJS, MongoDB, and Vue/Vuex.

-This app is a collaborative project built by me, [Randy King](https://github.com/brandallk), while a full-stack web developer student at the Boise CodeWorks bootcamp.
+This app was built by me, [Randy King](https://github.com/brandallk), while a full-stack web developer student at the Boise CodeWorks bootcamp.